-If you sell medical devices in Canada, you will probably need to secure a license.
-There are two licenses issued by Health Canada (Canada's FDA).
+If you are planning on selling medical devices or in vitro diagnostic devices (IVDs) in Canada, you will most likely need to register your product by securing a license.
+There are two types of licenses issued by Health Canada.

 Health Canada Medical Device Establishment License (MDEL)